Appeal Law in New Jersey

 Requesting an Extension of Time to File an Appeal When You are Late

-The time within which an appeal may be taken can be extended by the court(s) but requires the filing of a timely motion to file a late appeal in accordance with the rules of court:
+The time within which an appeal may be taken can be extended by the court(s), but requires the filing of a timely motion to file a late appeal in accordance with the rules of court:

-To an Appellate Court (including the Superior Court – Law Division), a showing of good cause and the absence of prejudice may extend the time for an appeal for not more than 30 days, but only if the notice of appeal is served and filed within the time as extended.
+A showing of good cause and the absence of prejudice may allow for an extension of time to appeal for not more than 30 days, but only if the notice of appeal is served and filed within the time period granted by the appellate court.

 Not sure how or when you must file an appeal from a decision made in your case?
 Then contact Attorney Fredrick P. Niemann, Esq. at Hanlon Niemann & Wright.